benacode/OOP-MVP/README.md

 - Use superclass references to manipulate subclass objects dynamically.

 ## Deliverables
+1. **Git Repository Link:** Submit a link to a Git repository (e.g., GitHub, GitLab, Bitbucket) containing your full project.
-1. **Source Code:** Well-commented Java (`.java`) files.
+2. **Source Code:** Ensure the repository contains all your well-commented Java (`.java`) files.
-2. **Readme/Documentation:** A brief explanation of your MVP, including what it does, how to compile/run it, and specific file/line references indicating where each of the core OOP concepts (V1.0 - V4.0) is demonstrated in your code.
+3. **Readme/Documentation:** Your repository must include a `README.md` file with a brief explanation of your MVP, how to compile/run it, and specific file/line references indicating where each of the core OOP concepts (V1.0 - V4.0) is demonstrated in your code.
-3. **Demonstration:** Be prepared to present a short demonstration of your running application.
+4. **Demonstration:** Be prepared to present a short demonstration of your running application.

 ## Evaluation Criteria (Total Mark: 15)
 - Correct application of OOP principles.